HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]

+trust your own drive
 purpose tracking active
-trust your own drive
 swear on both our lives
 through the specters i emerge
-eye to eye you will keep me right
+eye to eye -  you will keep me right

 laser line of sight
 line of understanding
 throttle fully bent
-with one word and breath (refraction) come alive yeah
+with one blink and breath (refraction) you'll come alive yeah

 heavy toll paid
-when i feel the warmth of my tribe same species, rarest kind (i vow)
+when you'll feel the warmth of my tribe same species, rarest kind (i vow)

 just to grasp the heart of ice it will melt the dark inside

-calm of my tribe's might
-flame of spirits ages old
-rest sometimes yeah
+calm of my tribe's might (presence) flame of spirits ages old rest sometimes yeah

 it's the digits
-that remain, inner cause
+that remain, NO COLOURS, inner cause,

-you're in ashes
+YOUR'RE IN ASHES
+WHEN YOU NOTICE ONLY FLAWS
+IN YOUR SOUL YEAH

 when you notice only flaws
-(in your soul yeah)
+in your soul yeah

 not to worry tho
 you will keep me right